temperlang/temperlang-blog/posts/tangle-of-strings.md

     The indexable element is no longer a semantically meaningful element, but languages' string designs still allow and encourage random access.

-There's no way to find the codepoint at an arbitrary codepoint in a string without scanning and counting, unless you know a priori that each codepoint corresponds to a constant number of elements.
+There's no way to find the codepoint at an arbitrary index in a string without scanning and counting, unless you know a priori that each codepoint corresponds to a constant number of elements.